Skip to main content

 Jira

-• Agile Boards: These boards offer visual representations of tasks, aiding in prioritisation and progress tracking.
+• Agile boards: These boards offer visual representations of tasks, aiding in prioritisation and progress tracking.

-• Customisable Workflows: Teams can tailor processes to their specific needs, ensuring efficient task management.
+• Customisable workflows: Teams can tailor processes to their specific needs, ensuring efficient task management.

 Confluence

-• Page Hierarchy: Organise content logically within a hierarchical structure, making it easy to navigate and locate information.
+• Page hierarchy: Organise content logically within a hierarchical structure, making it easy to navigate and locate information.

-• Version History: Track changes over time and revert to previous versions if necessary.
+• Version history: Track changes over time and revert to previous versions if necessary.

 Summary: